Submitted by the Whitfield Healthcare Foundation

 Lights are added to the trees throughout the holiday season, and the names those so honored or remembered, as well as those making the contributions, are listed in The Daily Citizen’s Sunday editions during December.

 For each thoughtful gift made, the foundation mails an acknowledgment card to those honored or to the family of those memorialized notifying them of the tribute light donation.
 Contributions to the foundation are tax-deductible as allowed by law.

-Contribution forms may be picked up at Hamilton Medical Center, The Daily Citizen and the Greater Dalton Chamber of Commerce.
-Contributions may be made online by visiting Hamilton’s website, www.hamiltonhealth.com, or by contacting the foundation office at (706) 272-6128.
+Contribution forms may be picked up at Hamilton Medical Center and The Daily Citizen office.
+Also, contributions may be made online by visiting Hamilton’s website, www.hamiltonhealth.com, or by contacting the foundation office at (706) 272-6128.